In this unit you will learn how to:

 The Chancellor gave a press conference yesterday.
 He stated that he will fly to China tomorrow, because a treaty is now prepared.
 The Chancellor also claimed that the Chinese Premier will visit Germany next year.

 As you can see, you may find various ways to translate the subjunctive I mood, but there is no simple, direct way to translate it.
 You should study how English-language reports like this are phrased in news sources or scientific journals if you would like inspiration for other ways to express this.
+Some example English approaches that may be useful include:

 Besides using the subjunctive I mood in normal statement word order, as in the above example, German sentences sometimes omit a conjunction that joins two phrases.
 Since subordinating conjunctions affect word order (see Unit 6), omitting a conjunction can result in a “normal” word order where you may expect something else.
 For example, these two sentences have the exact same meaning: